 This article describes the steps to install EPESI CRM on Ubuntu Linux with Apache support.

 By installing EPESI on Ubuntu Linux with Apache support, businesses can effectively organize, process, and store information in every aspect of their business.
-Additionally, EPESI is built on the LAMP/LEMP stack and offers features that help businesses collaborate with their customers.
+Additionally, EPESI is built on the LAMP/LEMP stack and offers features that help companies collaborate with their customers.

-How to install EPESI CMS on Ubuntu Linux with Apache support
+Install EPESI CMS on Ubuntu Linux with Apache support

 Below is how to install it on Ubuntu Linux with Nginx support.